ngworker/ngworker/packages/spectacular-docs/docs/feature-testing/index.md

 combine Spectacular with Angular Testing Library or Angular component harnesses.

 The scope of a feature test is a routed Angular module.
-It can contain multiple routed components, multiple routing components, route guards, and multiple services in addition to the components and the directives, components, and pipes used by their component template.
+It can contain multiple routed components, multiple routing components, route guards, route resolvers, and multiple services in addition to the components and the directives, components, and pipes used by their component template.

 A feature test uses real routing services and data structures such as: